 How do I access a saved application that has not been submitted?

-Will I be able to make changes to my application once I submit?
+Will I be able to make changes to my application once I submit it?

-How will I know if you received my inquiry or application?
+How will I know if you received my application?

 After Submitting Your Request